How do I manage connections in Speedify?

 - Online, not Connected - The connection has a route to the Internet, and Speedify is attempting to connect on it

 - Disconnected - The connection cannot access the internet, so Speedify is not using it.

 On/Off: The switch at the top controls whether Speedify can use this internet connection.
 Unless there's a special reason to never use a connection, you should leave it on.

 - Priority: You can configure your connection's priority.

-- ALWAYS - Speedify will always try to use this network when it is available.
+- PRIMARY - Speedify will always try to use this network when it is available.
 Recommended for internet connections that do not have data caps on them.